richardhadden/pangloss2/IDEAS.md

 - Declare these as tuples
 - Create multiple PersonInLocation nodes, pointing via a `fulfilled_by` edge, and return the target of this edge during query

+# Can we add `PersonInLocation` to individual persons?